Aunt Vom and the Great Feminist Uprising

 It seems two Aunts from Mrs Studley-Constable’s family, had been wandering the rooms of their home in a state of desperate frustration.
 Both women in their lifetime were puritans, and became enraged at the sights they never saw when visiting.
 It seems Wayne would ‘dress up’ for company.
 Yet, since the Aunts’ death, his arse being bared to them on a daily basis was too much to bear.
 They’d smashed mirrors, windows, crockery, and glassware.
 They’d pelted him with trousers during the night.
 They’d placed sheets over his naked area, resulting in him wandering blindly down hallways and hitting his head on protruding lamps.
 They’d even managed to mix a Plaster of Paris and poured it into his crevice, to be finally rid of the offending sight.
 This resulted in him fearing he’d endured the most dangerous wedgie, and we all recalled the night he’d jumped into the canal, blaming his doctor again.
 (None of us have booked an appointment with the Dr Jenkins since).

 Aunt Agnes called to the spirits in a most dramatic manner.
 She asked of them to be free of the bonds of human existence and free themselves from the shackles of this world.
 The answer came back ‘Not ’til the house be free of this vision of horror’ After pleading with them further, the reply came back ‘Jog the feck on’.
 The curtains blew, the house rattled and shook.
 Mrs Prestley-Bismuth had an attack of the vapours, and the good Reverend cacked himself.
-Aunt Agnes summoned Wayne and made him put trousers on (with the zip at the front).
+Aunt Agnes summoned Wayne and made him put trousers on (with the zip at the front this time).
 The house settled.

 Just at that moment, three pointy women strode in.
 Locally known as the Ecclefechers, these three are capable of coping with the most fiesty and dangerous of spirits.
-From left, Priestess Annunciata of Fort William, High Priestess Tracey of Bristol, and Priestess Morag of Hamilton Academicals.
+From left, Priestess Immcolata of Fort William, High Priestess Tracey of Inverness, and Priestess Morag of Hamilton Academicals.
 They advanced with wands, pointed towards a gathering mist above the dinner table.
 I wasn’t entirely sure this was wise, as the spirits were gathering above us, but the good Reverend had broken wind in quite an epic fashion.
 It is unwise to banish a fart with a wand, there is a spirit in methane than becomes most angry.

 Amazingly, they banished the unsettled spirits.
 Unfortunately, they blew the windows out completely.
 However, all is well again – Mrs Prestley-Bismuth has plenty of gossip and enough remaining eyebrows to pencil in.
 The Studley-Constables are happy with their new ‘trousers always’ rule, and something new-fangled called double-glazing.
 The Reverend is banging on about Ouija boards and how marvellous they are, which has sent his flock flinging themselves at Baptists in hope of salvation.
 Aunt Agnes and her ladies left after a slap-up tea of toadflax crumpets and henbane scones.
-I, happily, have found strictly on catch up telly, and recline cheerfully in my elm bark nightdress.
+I, happily, have found Strictly on catch up telly, and recline cheerfully in my elm bark nightdress.
 Thankyou for reading, dearest followers, may your weekend be blessed with green beans without stringy bits, and may you always have enough cheese. x

 Clopton Mandrill Inventor’s Extravaganza

 My dear coal scuttles, I do hope you faithful readers are hale and hearty (both of you).
 It’s been a while since I posted, but a great deal has happened.
 I have had the plague, but recovered with the assistance of some new fangled inoculation and the sweat of a black toad in my morning tea.
 Folly is safely contained in, well, a container (Aunt Bench has restricted her movements to an underground bunker for the good of the community).
 Aunt Vom is in the nick again, the dear woman decided to pick a fight with her local MP.
-We’re unsure why, but apparently it kicked off after the rugby.
+We’re unsure why, but apparently it kicked off after the rugby and a heated argument about expenses.

 Well, exciting news!
 Clopton Mandrill is a hub of boffins.
 There are many bearded clever folk here, not including the women in may family.
 We are hosting our annual inventors extravaganza, and people from as far as Murmansk and Dursley are coming.
 It really is the most thrilling thing, as you will see from the photographs, we are at the forefront of technology in Gloucestershire.